 Frequently Asked Questions

-We asked our customer base for questions they had when it came to purchasing hockey rink lights.
-Here’s a list of the most frequently asked questions.
-If you couldn’t find an answer to the question below, call us on (888) 423-3191 and we’ll do our best to assist you.
+We asked our customers questions they had about LED Lighting Solutions for Hockey Rinks.
+Here’s a list of the most asked questions.
+If you couldn’t find an answer to the question below, call us at (888) 423-3191 and we’ll do our best to assist you.

-Are LED Lights Able to Run in Below Freezing Temperatures?
+Are new LED Lights for Hockey Rinks Able to Run in Below Freezing Temperatures?

-What Is the Best Lighting for an Outdoor Skating Rink?
+What’s the Best LED Lighting for an Outdoor Ice Rink?

-What Is the Best Lighting to Use for a Backyard Hockey Rink?
+What Is the Best Lighting to Use for a Backyard Ice Rink?

-Pole mounted flood lights with a wide beam angle work really well for these environments.
+Pole-mounted LED Flood Lights with a wide beam angle work well for these environments.
 They provide great coverage over the sheet of ice.

 What Are the Lighting Requirements for an Ice Hockey Rink?

 Lighting requirements vary depending on the level of play.
-We have provided lighting plans for recreational hockey leagues at 20 foot candles and college level ice rinks at 80 fc to 100 fc.
+We have provided lighting plans for recreational hockey leagues with 20-foot candle.
+And college-level ice rinks at 80 fc to 100 fc across the ice surface.

 What Is the Ideal Color Temperature for Hockey Rink Lighting?